This Pickled Beets Recipe is both easy and delicious. They can enhance any salad or sandwich and are a fabulous and healthy snack!

 For years I've wondered how it's possible that my husband doesn't care for beets.

 I support the way he (or anyone for that matter), chooses to eat, but this I just don't get.
 I mean, what's not to love about a beet?
 They're a hearty, warming, deliciously sweet, beautiful root vegetable.

+- Add both vinegars, water, salt and sugar to a small saucepan.
+Bring to a boil and remove from the heat.
 Stir to be sure the salt and sugar are completely dissolved.

-Place the prepared beets and shallots in a large jar or glass bowl, and pour the vinegar mixture over them.
+- Place the prepared beets and shallots in a large jar or glass bowl, and pour the vinegar mixture over them.
 Do not cover and let this cool to room temperature.

+- Then cover with the lid or seal tightly with plastic wrap.
 Place in the refrigerator for at least two days before trying them.
 (They should keep for up to a month in the refrigerator.)